 What you may not realize is that, in many respects, the act of borrowing an item that belongs to someone else—whether it’s a book, a tool, or a vehicle—is a lot like building your credit record.

 When you borrow an item and return it promptly and in good or better condition, that’s a plus for you.
 On the other hand, when you fail to return something or return it late, you create a negative impression in the eyes of others, and your borrowing trustworthiness score goes down.
-In fact, if the offense is significant, such as returning a vehicle dirty or boat on empty, you risk permanently damaging your relationship with that person.
+In fact, if the offense is significant, such as returning a vehicle dirty or a boat on empty, you risk permanently damaging your relationship with that person.

 Becoming a Good Borrower